<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Remember: You don't get all the clients YOU want.
 You get all of the clients that want YOU.

 Keeping these do’s and don’ts in mind will help guide you in building rapport.
-The most important things to remember are to be prepared, genuine, and consistent.
+The importance of rapport building to remember are to be prepared, genuine, and consistent.

 Following these rules of thumb, you’ll be able to build meaningful relationships with your prospects.
 But building rapport is only one element of a successful sales process.